albar965/littlenavmap-manual/README.md

 ![Little Navmap](images/all.jpg "Little Navmap")

-Refer to the picture above (Click to see large version): _Little Navmap_ with map and sourrounding docked windows.
+Picture above (Click to see large version): _Little Navmap_ with map and sourrounding docked windows.
 Currently selected simulator database is FSX, current changed flight plan is `IFR Les Eplatures (LSGC) to Dagali (ENDI).pln`.

 ### Translation and Locale {#translation-and-locale}